 Christmas at Charlecote Park

 Celebrate Christmas in style at Charlecote Park with family and friends.
-Wonder at the extravagantly decorated house styled as a Christmas party from the mid-1800s and enjoy festive food and shopping.
+Wonder at the extravagantly decorated house styled as a Christmas masquerade ball from the mid-1800s and enjoy festive food and shopping.

 Best times to visit

-Over the Christmas period, Charlecote Park tends to be at its busiest between 11am – 2.30pm during weekends and school holidays, and house tickets might sell out before noon.
-For a quieter visit, explore Charlecote in the week or outside of these times.
+Christmas at Charlecote Park starts on 17 November 2025.
+We recommend visiting in the first few weeks to get into the festive spirit and to enjoy a quieter experience.
+From mid-December onwards, Charlecote Park tends to be at its busiest between 11am – 2.30pm during weekends and school holidays, and house tickets might sell out before noon.

 Christmas in a nutshell